Colourful Malaysian spices

 Beef Rendang

-Originating from the Minangkabau community, this is not a simple curry but a dish simmered for hours until the liquid evaporates completely.
-The meat becomes absolutely tender, infused with a complex spice paste and toasted coconut (kerisik).
+Originating from the Minangkabau community, this is no ordinary curry but a dish simmered for hours until the liquid evaporates completely.
+The meat becomes meltingly tender, infused with a complex spice paste and toasted coconut (kerisik).

-It is the flagship dish for Hari Raya celebrations.
-Learn more about national and religious festivals to understand the context of this festive dish.
+It is the star dish of the Hari Raya celebrations.
+Find out more about the national and religious festivals to understand the context of this festive dish.

 Char Kuey Teow